cloudmesh-community/hid-sp18-704/project-report/report.md

 of ways this could help save hours of time spent normally logging information and allow for bettering communication between patients and doctors.

+### Natural Language Processing

+Natural language processing is an ever-improving framework within the artificial/machine learning field.
+It is the use of taking structured or unstructured text data and creating meaning out of it.
+It is used in a variety of ways.
+From being able to tell if a vast number of tweets are negative over a certain topic by analyzing the value of words used.
+In the medical field that is just one of the ways it can be used.
+However, the uses of natural language processing in healthcare could indeed revolutionize more than any other technology available.
+It sits at the intersections of the healthcare industry and stand in a location to make considerable changes that will save lives, save time and save money.
+The two areas where natural language processing stands to make the most impact is with electronic health records and in the area of clinical decision support.
+Though there are other areas that one could focus, these show the best promise for the technology.

+### Improving Upon Electronic Medical Records

+Electronic medical records have changed the landscape of the medical field forever.
+From hand written notes, and knowledge held by few to now digital records that hold all patient data in one place, and sharable with doctors and providers who need the information.
+It’s ability to store all this data is extremely useful, however it is also one of its biggest down falls.
+The structures of these electronic health records are extremely complex and to input all the correct data into them is a time consuming and tedious task that doctors need to complete.
+This is becoming an issue when it comes to patient and doctor interactions.
+With the amount of time these records take to fill out, much more time could be spent with the patients and important work could be done.
+Rather than doctors spending almost half of their time on documentation alone.

+There are currently two methods that are developing for natural language processing trying to solve current issues with filling out electronic health records.
+One is the use of speakers that listen to the doctor patient conversations to increase the quality of interactions between patient and doctor.
+The second option is the use of natural language processing to go over doctors note in the electronic medical record.
+Both have strengths and weakness, yet they both achieve the same goal for the most part.

+#### Taking Notes

+For most doctors that are practicing medicine today, electronic medical records are still a relatively new concept.
+Before the use of pen and papers and forms were all that was needed.
+Now with electronic medical records that has changed a bit.
+However, they still end up taking notes in the records themselves and then proceed to fill out the information in the record they need for compliance and reimbursements.
+The redundancy coupled with he complexity of the document takes the doctors far too much time.
+Where the natural language processing comes in to play is the notes [@www-Bresnick2016NLP].
+What if all the doctor had to do is take notes and the program used those to fill in the rest to the electronic medical record?
+This could save the doctor an extraordinary amount of time, compared to how they are doing things now.
+The issue with this method is that the doctor is still taking notes.

+#### Listening to Patients

+Taking notes, while a crucial skill, is time consuming, and takes a good amount of concentration.
+Doctors often take notes while in the room with that patient, which takes away from the interaction in which a doctor may miss crucial information while taking notes.
+Alternatively, they could take notes after talking with the patient, but how accurate is the information after being out of the room?
+Both of these options seem to leave gaps in the care in one way or another.
+That is why Nuance Communications has created new speakers and software to do the note taking, so the doctors can concentrate on the patient.
+This product will be able to tell apart up to eight different people and be able to keep track of the individual’s position, so the speech is attributed to that person [@www-Bresnick2019NLPSpeakers].
+In addition to taking notes from the doctor and patient interactions, it then takes those notes and puts it the relevant information into the document, essentially removing the duty of documentation all together for the physician.
+This increases the relation ship between the doctor and patient, increases communication, and eliminates note taking, and documentation work.

+#### Challenges for Natural Language Processing

+As of the time of this paper, Natural Language Processing, though having come a long way and from being advanced by many, is still a work in progress.
+It is making strides in its development, but its accuracy is still a key issue.
+When it comes to unstructured data such as doctors notes it can be extremely difficult to make sense of it all.
+This is partially due to some words needing context in order to understand the meaning.
+The other issues are abbreviation which may be used, by doctors, in which case some abbreviations have multiple meaning.
+Unstructured notes raise a lot of accuracy concerns, making it not a good primary option currently.

+Conversely, the future of natural language processing, takes data from not notes, but from people talking in which case creates more structured data.
+This makes its adoption into the medical field much more likely and in 2020 there is a system set to be release.
+For its full adoption it needs to be extremely accurate, considering even small mistakes in healthcare can lead to complications, lawsuits and death.
+However, it seems there should be some reservations about this technology.
+Patients could feel being eavesdropped upon, having a listening device in a doctor’s examination room.
+Usually a place you do not have the feeling of external observation and where one would feel safe.
+However, it is not all that different from having an Alexa, google home or even carrying a cell phone.
+It will be curious of how patients perceive this new technology and it effects.
+Also, physicians should be critical of is product until is has proven that is accurate in its translations and its understanding of meanings of words.

 ## Acknowledgment